rahulcdev13/Coding-Examples/Readme.md

 7. What is Webpack and parcel bundler ?

-- Parcel/Webpack is type of a web application bundler used for development and productions purposes or power our application with different type functionalities and features.
+- Parcel/Webpack is type of a web application bundler used for development and productions purposes.
+- We use to power our application with different type functionalities and features.
 - It offers blazing fast performance utilizing multicore processing, and requires zero configuration.
 Parcel can take any type of file as an entry point, but an HTML or JavaScript file is a good place to start.
-- Parcel/Webpack are type of bundlers that we use to power our application with different type functionalities and features.

   - Webpack :
     - is a static module bundler for JavaScript applications
     - Webpack in react is a JavaScript module bundler that is commonly used with React to bundle and manage dependencies